PHOTOS: Charge Dropped For Asbury Park Journalist Arrested Reporting On Protest

 Several protesters also were arrested and at least one Asbury Park police officer was injured in the clash, authorities said.

-Meanwhile, peaceful protests continued to spread across New Jersey: Two large marches were reported along Georges Road in South Brunswick and Route 37 in Toms River early Tuesday afternoon.
+Meanwhile, peaceful protests continued to spread across New Jersey: Two large marches were reported along Georges Road in South Brunswick and Route 37 in Toms River on Tuesday.
+Another peaceful march proceeded across the 9th Street Bridge from Somers Point toward Ocean City.

+The marches protest the death of George Floyd, a Minneapolis man who died after a police officer, Derek Chauvin, placed a knee on his neck as Floyd cried out, "I can't breathe."
+Chauvin and three other officers from the Minneapolis Police Department were fired; Chauvin was charged with third-degree murder and manslaughter.

 Click here to sign up for Daily Voice's free daily emails and news alerts.